 Music was an integral part of the life in the Hormel family.
 George wrote in his autobiography about the nightly musical entertainment he experienced as a child.

 “When I was a little fellow Father bought me a mouth harp which I thought quite grand.
 Later, I graduated to a harmonica on which I became fairly expert.
 But as the family grew up, he acquired more sophisticated instruments for our use.
 My brother Herman played the violin; Susan the guitar; and most of the others learned to play the piano.
 Everybody sang.
-And Father, his bearded face wreathed in smiles, joined in the singing or listened to the lovely old American and European folksongs he loved so well.
-Whenever he listened to music, he appeared to be enjoying the height of happiness.”
+And Father, his bearded face wreathed in smiles, joined in the singing, or listened to the lovely old American and European folk songs he loved so well.
+And Father, his bearded face wreathed in smiles, joined in the singing, or listened to the lovely old American and European folk songs he loved so well."

 Lillian Belle Hormel, George's wife, was a music teacher in the Franklin school in Austin when George met her.
 She was also an organist at the Presbyterian Church.